hunteke/temoa/docs/source/Documentation.rst

 :math:`{GDR}`

-Because Temoa is a capacity expansion model, it must account for the time value of money.
-The future value (FV) of a sum of currency is related to the net\
+The :code:`GDR` parameter represents the global discount rate used to convert cash flows in future model time periods into a present value.
+The future value (FV) of a sum of currency is related to the net present value (NPV) via the
-present value (NPV) via the formula:
+formula:

 .. math::